pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

     pt_smooth_derivative = 3
 )
 ```
-Another option could be to  run a cpd algorithm and perfom the fitting:
+Another option could be to  run a cpd algorithm and perform the fitting: